gluobe/kubernetes-introduction-labs/lab-02/README.md

 gke-kbc-steven-default-pool-b82ee1c9-x13z   Ready     <none>    20m       v1.11.7-gke.4
 ```

-We can use the `kubectl get nodes -o wide` command to get some additional
-information about the nodes:
+We can use the `kubectl get nodes -o wide` command to get some additional information about the nodes:

 ```
 kubectl get nodes -o wide

 ---

-NAME       STATUS   ROLES    AGE   VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE            KERNEL-VERSION   CONTAINER-RUNTIME minikube   Ready    master   77d   v1.16.0   10.0.2.15     <none>        Buildroot 2018.05   4.15.0           docker://18.9.6
+NAME       STATUS   ROLES           AGE   VERSION   INTERNAL-IP      EXTERNAL-IP   OS-IMAGE               KERNEL-VERSION   CONTAINER-RUNTIME minikube   Ready    control-plane   10m   v1.27.4   192.168.59.102   <none>        Buildroot 2021.02.12   5.10.57          docker://24.0.4
 ```

 ## Task 2: Getting detailed node information

-If we want more detailed information about a node we have to use the
-`kubectl describe nodes <node_name>` command, for example:
+If we want more detailed information about a node we have to use the `kubectl describe nodes <node_name>` command, for example:

 ```
 kubectl describe nodes minikube